bdragon300/go-asyncapi/docs/go-asyncapi/content/howtos/_index.md

 ---
-title: "HOWTOs"
+title: "How To"
 bookCollapseSection: true
-weight: 700
+weight: 500
-description: "Recipes for using go-asyncapi"
+description: "Recipes and use cases"
 ---